mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is a transaction?

-**Transaction**: operate serveral tasks as one unit.
+**Transaction**: The context of execution for a group of SQL operations is called a transaction.
 Run them all successfully, or reverted.
-Tansaction enforces ACID principle:
+Tansaction enforces **ACID principle**:

 - **Atomicity**: **It is the main attribute of a transaction.** Several operations might be performed over data in any transaction.
 Those operations must all succeed or commit, or, if something goes wrong, none of them should be persisted; in other words, they all must be rolled back.
 Atomicity is also known as **unit of work**.